 3. Disable Software Reporter Tool using Registry Editor

-You can permanently disable the Software Reporter Tool on your computer by using Registry Editor.
+You can also permanently disable Software Reporter Tool on your Windows 11/10 computer by using Registry Editor.

 1. Right-click on the Start button and click on Run.
 In the Run Command window, type regedit and click on OK.